mjhouse/warfare-rs/README.md

 Soldiers require resources in order to maintain their readiness:

-* Food,
+* Food
-* Water,
+* Water
-* Ammunition,
+* Ammunition
 * Fuel
 * Medical
+* Maintenance

-These resources are supplied by logistics and support personnel.
-Units made up of these soldiers are capable of transporting or supplying resources to nearby combat units.
+These resources are supplied by logistics and support personnel to nearby units and are either limited or unlimited.

+Limited resources are created at central locations chosen by the player (supplies from the state) and distributed throughout the map or used directly by logistics personnel.

+Unlimited resources are created directly by logistics units- some types of food, medical care, vehicle and equipment maintenance etc. These resources can always be provided, but cost time on the part of the logistics personnel.

 ## Non-Goals